 Drum Overhead Mic Placement

 If you have a very limited number of mics at your disposal — let’s say just two — these are likely to be overhead or room mics that help you get a balanced stereo image of the entire drum set as a whole.
+We highly recommend looking over our best dynamic microphone article if you don’t have mics yet.

 Even if you have mics for other parts of the drum set, overheads can work in conjunction with those to give you a better overall effect.
 There isn’t just one approach that is adopted for overhead mics.

-The most common one, however, is placing two mics above the drums on either side of the kit.
+The most common one, however, is placing two dynamic mics above the drums on either side of the kit.

 As kick drums can come in a wide variety of sizes, the different techniques used to position them can also vary significantly.
 Some of the more popular of these techniques are listed below: